First, remove the plastic wrapping and unbox the package using your box cutter. Inside the package you will find the following:

 With all the tension springs attached, the next step is to attach each black trim frame edge to all sides of the frame.
 These slip right over each side of the frame and screen material and then screw onto the frame at each corner.

+Attach the black trim frame edges with the screw holes facing up, securing the connection with a corner guard.
 (NOTE: One of the short frame edges has the EPSON logo on it.
 Install that frame edge onto the side of the screen with the “DOWNSIDE” label.)

 Using the long black M5 screws, insert 2 screws at each corner, holding it all together while you tighten the screws.